dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 >__Note__:
 > - The `RPM deployment` will use the address of the server.
-> - The `Helm deployment` will use the address and port of the Ingress hosts for the proxy-server and role services.
+> - The `Helm deployment` will use the address and port of the Ingress hosts for the proxy-server.

 ### Configuring Storage